By Anna Gay on | No Comments

-As a photographer and business owner, one of the most important details of your business is your contracts!
-Not only do your contracts protect you, but they also help your client know what they are getting when they book you!
+As a photographer and business owner, one of the most important details of your business is your contract!
+Not only do your contracts protect you, but they also help your client know exactly what they are getting when they book you!

 Like I said before, the stipulations that you incorporate into your contracts depend entirely on the type of photography you are doing, but here are a few common, very important, points to consider:

 Keep in mind that the prints they order will be on display for their friends and family to see, so this is an important representation of your work, and making sure the prints are high-quality will give you that extra peace-of-mind.

-This can be a dangerous area, but in this day and age, people really want to have the digital files from their shoots, and really, can you blame them?
+It can be a dangerous, but in this day and age, people really want to have the digital files from their shoots, and really, can you blame them?
 They want to be able to share the photos on Facebook and through email.